Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/templates/template-tutorial-deployment-script.md

     O serviço de scripts de implementação precisa de criar recursos de script de implementação adicionais para a execução do script.
 A preparação e o processo de limpeza podem demorar até um minuto para ser concluído, além do tempo real de execução do script.

-    A implementação é falhada devido ao comando inválido, **Write-Output1** é usado no script.
+    A implementação falhou porque o comando inválido `Write-Output1` é usado no script.
 Terá um erro dizendo:

     ```error
     The term 'Write-Output1' is not recognized as the name of a cmdlet, function, script file, or operable
-    program.\nCheck the spelling of the name, or if a path was included, verify that the path is correct and try again.\n
+    program.
+Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
     ```

     O resultado da execução do script de implementação é armazenado nos recursos de script de implementação para o propósito de resolução de problemas.